oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_vm_cluster_actions_module.rst

 ..
 Description

 - Perform actions on a VmCluster resource in Oracle Cloud Infrastructure
+- For *action=add_virtual_machine*, add Virtual Machines to the VM cluster.
+Applies to Exadata Cloud@Customer instances only.
 - For *action=change_compartment*, moves a VM cluster and its dependent resources to another compartment.
 Applies to Exadata Cloud@Customer instances only.
 To move a cloud VM cluster in an Exadata Cloud Service instance to another compartment, use the `ChangeCloudVmClusterCompartment  <https://docs.cloud.oracle.com/en-us/iaas/api/#/en/database/latest/CloudVmCluster/ChangeCloudVmClusterCompartment>`_ operation.
+- For *action=remove_virtual_machine*, remove Virtual Machines from the VM cluster.
+Applies to Exadata Cloud@Customer instances only.

 ..
 Aliases